everymind/SurprisingMindsOnYoutube/DailyReports/DailyReport_CY_20180822.md

 , who were very cooperative (probably because we look like as simliar age as them), nevertheless it seems both of them have less experience in science talks
 A student decided to do the experiments after the rest of her friends agreed to do the experiments with us.
 Without Danbee, I feel we did not have any further conversation with the participants especially some science/technology topics
-*SB was as reliable as usual.
+*SB was as reliable as the other day we did the experiment together.
 Highlights from conversations with participants and/or folks who stopped to chat:
 "I love watching kinder eggs" from one of the students "I have seen you doing the experiment earlier before" from one of the participants